gregorskii/raml-workflow/README.md

 * **Install**: raml2md globaly: npm i -g raml2md
 * **Run**: npm install

-Create your RAML file as api/api.raml.
+Create your RAML file as api/api.raml OR symlink your current raml folder (if stored in another repo).
 Output will be in /output for MD and HTML.

 ### Tasks